RumSot/05_TestingGrounds/Notes.md

 # TG70 Hit vs Overlap Events
-The projectile was being destroyed early because we used OverlapAllDynamic instead of Trigger on both the LockingTriggerVolume and DestroyTriggerVolume.
-OverlapAllDynamic sets Projectile to Block whereas Trigger sets it to Ignore!
+The projectile was being destroyed early because we used *OverlapAllDynamic* instead of *Trigger* on both the *LockingTriggerVolume* and *DestroyTriggerVolume*. *OverlapAllDynamic* sets *Projectile* to Block whereas *Trigger* sets it to Ignore!

+# TG77 Converting a Character BP to C++
+Discovered that *GetActorLocation* does not include the capsule radius.
+Hence it is necessary to set *Reach Test Includes Agent Radius* and *Reach Test Includes Goal Radius* to false.
+Otherwise *BTDecorator_IsWithinRange* will conflict with *Move To* in *BT_GuardBehaviour*.